 3.64 To ensure that an asset register is maintained in accordance with good practice for all fixed assets with a value in excess of £5,000.
-The function of the asset register is to

-used efficiently and effectively

-adequately maintained.

-•

-- 3.65 To receive the information required for accounting, costing and financial records from each CLT officer. - 3.66 To ensure that assets are valued in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.

-- 3.67 The appropriate CLT officer (currently the Director of Services) shall maintain a property database in a form approved by the Chief Financial Officer for all properties, plant and machinery and moveable assets currently owned or used by the Council.
-Any use of property other than for direct service delivery should be supported by documentation identifying terms, responsibilities and duration of use. - 3.68 To ensure that lessees and other prospective occupiers of Council land are not allowed to take possession or enter the land until a lease or agreement, in a form approved by the Monitoring Officer has been established as appropriate. - 3.69 To ensure the proper security of all buildings and other assets under their control. - 3.70 Where land or buildings are surplus to requirements, a recommendation for sale should be the subject of a report to the Policy Committee. - 3.71 To pass title deeds to the Monitoring Officer who shall be responsible for their safe custody. - 3.72 To ensure that no Council asset is subject to personal use by an employee without proper authority. - 3.73 To ensure the safe custody of vehicles, equipment, furniture, stock, stores and other property belonging to the Council. - 3.74 To ensure that the Service maintains a register of moveable assets in accordance with arrangements defined by the Chief Financial Officer. - 3.75 To ensure that assets are identified, their location recorded and that they are appropriately marked and insured. - 3.76 To consult the Chief Financial Officer and Internal Audit Manager in any case where security is thought to be defective or where it is considered that special security arrangements may be needed. - 3.77 To ensure cash holdings on premises are kept to a minimum and in compliance with any provisions agreed with the Council's insurers.
+The function of the asset register is to provide the Council with information about fixed assets so that they are: safeguarded used efficiently and effectively adequately maintained.
+3.65 To receive the information required for accounting, costing and financial records from each CLT officer.
+3.66 To ensure that assets are valued in accordance with the CIPFA/LASAAC Code of Practice on Local Authority Accounting in the United Kingdom.
+Resp onsibilities of the Corporate Leadership Team 3.67 The appropriate CLT officer (currently the Director of Services) shall maintain a property database in a form approved by the Chief Financial Officer for all properties, plant and machinery and moveable assets currently owned or used by the Council.
+Any use of property other than for direct service delivery should be supported by documentation identifying terms, responsibilities and duration of use.
+3.68 To ensure that lessees and other prospective occupiers of Council land are not allowed to take possession or enter the land until a lease or agreement, in a form approved by the Monitoring Officer has been established as appropriate.
+3.69 To ensure the proper security of all buildings and other assets under their control.
+3.70 Where land or buildings are surplus to requirements, a recommendation for sale should be the subject of a report to the PolicyCommittee.
+3.71 To pass title deeds to the Monitoring Officer who shall be responsible for their safe custody.
+3.72 To ensure that no Council asset is subject to personal use by an employee without proper authority.
+3.73 To ensure the safe custody of vehicles, equipment, furniture, stock, stores and other property belonging to the Council.
+3.74 To ensure that the Service maintains a register of moveable assets in accordance with arrangements defined by the Chief Financial Officer.
+3.75 To ensure that assets are identified, their location recorded and that they are appropriately marked and insured.

+3.76 To consult the Chief Financial Officer and Internal Audit Manager in any case where security is thought to be defective or where it is considered that special security arrangements may be needed.

+3.77 To ensure cash holdings on premises are kept to a minimum and in compliance with any provisions agreed with the Council's insurers.